kubevault/prometheus-exporter/docs/concepts/vault-server-crds/unsealer/kubernetes_secret.md

 ## kubernetesSecret.secretName

-`kubernetesSecret.secretName` is a required field that specifies the name of Kubernetes secret.
+`kubernetesSecret.secretName` is a required field that specifies the name of the Kubernetes secret.
 If this secret does not exist, then Unsealer will create it.
 The secret will be created in the same namespace of [VaultServer](/docs/concepts/vault-server-crds/vaultserver.md).

 ```yaml
 spec: